 Thankfully, there are many steps that organisations can take to facilitate the mental health of individuals in the workplace, remove the stigma around mental health suffering and create a stronger, more robust and resilient workforce.

-In the meantime, my team and I at Randstad will continue to transform organisations through deep systemic change, supportive leadership, assisting the growth of a resilient workplace and helping those organisations solve their most costly and complex people challenges.
+In the meantime, Randstad will continue to transform organisations through profound systemic change, supportive leadership, assisting the growth of a resilient workplace and helping those organisations solve their most costly and complex people challenges.